 Plus Size Birth became my full-time passion and career!

 I launched the Plus Mommy Podcast in 2018 to highlight birth stories and have needed conversations covering plus size parenting and lifestyle topics.
-The show has exceeded 280K downloads with over 226K followers on Facebook and 37K on Instagram.

 In 2019, I collaborated with the National Institutes of Health on the Pregnancy for Everybody Initiative.